Updated August 26, 2023

 Banktivity takes a zero-sum approach to budgeting.
 This means you'll "spend" all your money every month on either expenses, savings, or debt payments.

 Other features include setting savings goals and paying bills from the app.
-You can also build interactive, custom reports which give you great insight on your financial health.
+You can also build interactive, custom reports that give you great insight on your financial health.

 Banktivity offers 3 pricing tiers.
 The Bronze plan only tracks your banking and credit accounts.
 The Silver plan includes investments, loans, and real estate tracking.
 The Gold plan can track accounts in different currencies.[3]